 The main advantage of Segments is that they update automatically and in real-time.
-By setting the rule, you define the qualifications your customers should meet to be added or removed from the Segment.
+You define the qualifications your customers should meet to be added or removed from the Segment by setting the rule.

-Continue reading this article to find out more about different types of Segments and update timings.
+Continue reading this article to learn more about different Segments types and update timings.

 Depending on the Segment update time, we can distinguish two main types of Segmentations: